From the popular to the lesser-known, here are twenty binge-worthy romantic period drama TV series you need to check out!

 Romance.
 Period Drama.
 A binge-able TV show.
 The perfect combination.
 If you’re a period drama fanatic like we are at The Silver Petticoat Review, you know just how much fun watching period drama television is.
 However, if you’ve yet to embrace the joy of binging a romantic period drama TV series, you’re in for a treat.

 We’ve rounded up 20 of the best and most romantic period drama TV series to watch of all time.
 From popular period drama shows like Downton Abbey to underrated series you should put on your watchlist, these choices include heart-thumping romance for you to swoon over.

-Note: Availability of the shows is based on U.S. availability and is subject to change.
-There are no affiliates in this post.
+Note: The availability of the shows is based on U.S. availability and is subject to change.

 Romantic Period Drama TV Series to Watch